Obligate parasite: Manipulation of host behaviour

-Changes in a host’s behaviour following infection with obligate parasites are extremely common.
+Changes in a host's behaviour following infection with obligate parasites are extremely common.
 Unusual behaviour observed in infected individuals is noted, and if its complexity suggests that this behaviour will benefit the transmission of the parasite, then this is said to be an example of adaptive manipulation.
 However, there is a difficulty in demonstrating changes in behaviour are the result of a selective process favouring transmission of the parasite.
 It has been suggested that these changes may merely be a side-effect of infection.
 Most behaviour changes have not been demonstrated to lead to fitness gains in either the host or the parasite.
 An example of this behaviour is the attraction of rats to cat urine after infection with Toxoplasma gondii.
 However, the "scientific metaphors, including anthropomorphisms" sometimes used in "popular media and the scientific literature" to describe the manipulation of host behavior have been described as "catchy, yet misleading".

 Extended phenotype

-In some cases the behaviour we observe in an organism is not due to the expression of their genes, but rather to the genes of parasites infecting them.
+In some cases the behaviour we observe in an organism is not due to the expression of its genes, but rather to the genes of parasites infecting it.
 This behaviour is an extended phenotype.